NKI-CCB/imfusion/docs/usage.rst

         --reference references/GRCm38.76.t2onc.tophat \
         --output_dir output/sample_s1

-However, both aligners do have some aligner-specific arguments concerning the alignment.
+However, as was the case when building the reference genomes, both aligners do have some aligner-specific arguments concerning the alignment.
 See the help of the respective sub-commands for more details.
-For STAR, special attention should be paid to memory usage, as STAR requires approximately 30GB of memory (per process) for loading the reference genome.
+Again, for STAR special attention should be paid to memory usage, as STAR requires approximately 30GB of memory for loading the reference genome.

 Quantifying expression (per sample)
 -----------------------------------